 The Crown Estate had awarded a 50-year lease to Centrica to build the Race Bank wind farm in 2004.
 The development consent for the project was awarded in 2012.
 Onshore construction began in 2015, followed by offshore construction in 2016 and turbine installation in May 2017.

 The Race Bank wind farm was commissioned in February 2018.
 With an estimated operational lifespan of 25 years, the Race Bank wind farm will produce electricity sufficient for more than 50,000 UK homes.
 It is further estimated to offset more than 830,000t of CO₂ emissions a year.

 The offshore wind project is located approximately 17m (27.3km) from Blakeney Point on the North Norfolk Coast, and approximately 17.4m from the Lincolnshire coast at Chapel St Leonards.
 It is approximately 32km off the British eastern coast and extends over approximately 75km².

 The wind farm consists of 91 Siemens wind turbines of 6MW each.
 Each turbine has a rotor diameter of 154m and is erected on monopile foundations in water depths ranging between 6m and 26m.

 A2SEA’s purpose-built offshore installation vessel, Sea Challenger, was used for the installation of the turbines.

 Offshore and onshore substations at Race Bank

-The windfarm comprises of three offshore substations and an onshore substation, which was completed in 2016.
+The wind farm comprises three offshore substations and one onshore substation, which was completed in 2016.